 What should I test for?

 There are a number of other contaminants that you may want to test for based on your location in the state, the location of the well, the aquifer supplying your water, the age of the well (construction standards), and the land use or land history nearby your well.
-Contaminants like arsenic
+Contaminants like arsenic, fluoride, radium, and lead are naturally occurring in some aquifers and may require specialized water treatment to reduce or eliminate the exposure risk.
+Certain locations may be susceptible to contamination from things like Volatile Organic Compounds (VOCs) such as gasoline, plastics, adhesives, dry-cleaning fluids, refrigerants, paints and solvents; animal waste like manure, carcasses,and compost, or a number of emerging contaminants that may be linked to our modern lifestyle and activities.

-These contaminants can end up in the groundwater due to local use and application, improper handling, storage and application, improper disposal, accidental spills, improperly abandoned wells, or lack of natural protections in the local geology that normally provide protection to the aquifer.
-If the natural protective features/barriers are not present in your region, the aquifers are more susceptible to contamination.
+These contaminants can end up in the groundwater due to local use and application, improper mixing, handling and storage, improper disposal, accidental spills, poor well construction, improperly abandoned wells, or the lack of natural protections in the local geology that normally provide protection to your aquifer.
+If the natural protective features and barriers are not present in your region, the aquifers are more susceptible to contamination.

-In the northeast region of Iowa Karst bedrock features allow surface water more immediate access to the shallow groundwater.
+In the northeast region of Iowa Karst bedrock features can allow surface water immediate access to the shallow groundwater.
 This makes the groundwater more susceptible to surface contaminants.
-Water supplies in this part of the state require additional more stringent standards for well construction as well as additional water treatment and water quality monitoring.
-For additional information on Karst terrain please view our Water Supply Wells web page
+Water supplies in this part of the state require more stringent standards for well construction and increased water quality monitoring and increased maintenance of water treatment devices.
+For additional information on Karst terrain please view our Water Supply Wells web page.

 If your water supply lacks adequate protections, is in poor repair, or utilizes an aquifer that interacts with surface water or very shallow groundwater, you should be especially aware of water borne diseases.
-Bacteria, viruses and protozoa are microorganism groups containing pathogens that can cause waterborne diseases.
-If you believe that your drinking water has made you ill, you should obtain your drinking water from only a known safe water source and contact a physician's office immediately to discuss your symptoms.
+Bacteria, viruses and protozoa are microorganism groups that contain pathogens that can cause waterborne diseases.
+If you believe that your drinking water has made you ill, you should obtain all of your consumable water from a known safe water source and contact a physician's office immediately to discuss your symptoms.
 Your water supply should also be sampled and analyzed at an approved drinking water laboratory for the appropriate microorganisms.
-For additional information on water borne diseases please see the Centers for Disease Control
+For additional information on water borne diseases please see the Centers for Disease Control, Iowa Department of Public Health or your local county environmental health office.

 Back To Top